Nadapuram

-Awards

-Nadapuram won the best panchayat award of Kozhikode district seven consecutive years under the leadership of president, Sooppy Narikkatteri.
-In 2015, the panchayath administration received the best performing Grama Panchayath award at state level and all India level among more than 265000 grama panchayats in India.

 History

-In history Nadapuram was the place which lies in between Kuttipuram Kovilakam and Kadathanad palace.
-The derivation of the name Nadapuram is widely known through 2 names like Nagapuram and Nadapuram (land of Music).
-Nadapuram is the place which is well known as part of the ballad of Kadathanad and is known all over Kerala.
-This land witnessed the padayottam of Thacholi Othenan and Unniyarcha in olden times.
+In the past, Nadapuram was the place which lies in between Kuttipuram Kovilakam and Kadathanad palace.
+The derivation of the name Nadapuram is widely known through the two names Nagapuram and Nadapuram (land of music).
+Nadapuram is the place that is well-known as part of the ballad of Kadathanad and is known all over Kerala.
+This land witnessed the padayottam of Thacholi Othenan and Unniyarcha in earlier times.
 Art forms like Dafmuttu, Aravanamuttu, Poorakkali and Kolkkali were nourished in this place.

-In his book "Malayala Rajyam Charithrathodu Chernna Bhoomisathram" Hermen Gundert states about Nadapuram as the place which is two miles north east to Kuttipuram and there is a Mazjid and a market mainly concentrated on Pepper business.
+In his book Malayala Rajyam Charithrathodu Chernna Bhoomisathram, Hermen Gundert states that Nadapuram is two miles northeast to Kuttipuram; also, there is a mosque (mazjid) and a market mainly concentrated on the pepper business.

 Kuttipuram was part of the famous Kurumbanad Taluk and was famous for its martial arts.
-Now the remnant of Kuttipuram Kovilakam is only a pond with dilapidated pavement and covered with waterweed.
-Unniyarcha defeated ‘Jonakans’ using a wet cloth dipped in this pond.
+Nowadays, the remnant of Kuttipuram Kovilakam is only a pond with dilapidated pavement and covered with waterweed.
+Unniyarcha defeated Jonakans using a wet cloth dipped in the pond.

-In the older times Nadapuram was well known for its secular nature and was famous as a centre for Islamic teaching.
-Significant marks for its secularism can be noted from this place like Kallachi where the Kallachi Avolam road is named in the name of the Great ruler Tipu Sulthan.
+In earlier times, Nadapuram was well known for its secular nature and was famous as a centre for Islamic teaching.
+Significant marks for its secularism can be noted in places like Kallachi where the Kallachi Avolam road is named in the name of ruler Tipu Sulthan.

-Nadapuram has also the awaking as part of National movement.
+Nadapuram is also known for playing a role in Indian nationalism.
 The urge for freedom made a group of people led by Sri.
-Appukurup to try to make an explosion at the Nadapuram Munsif court using bomb which was under the then British rulers.
-The Nadapuram Munsif court was formed in the year 1910 Nadapuram has a lot of freedom fighting saga by donating its freedom warriors like Sri Rairukurup, P Krishinan Nambiar, Edavalath Kanaran master and Chingonth Kunhiraman Nair for the fight they had made for their country and made their land proud.
+Appukurup to try to make an explosion at the Nadapuram Munsif court using a bomb back when it was under British rulers.
+The Nadapuram Munsif court was formed in 1910.
+Nadapuram has honoured its freedom warriors like Sri Rairukurup, P Krishinan Nambiar, Edavalath Kanaran master and Chingonth Kunhiraman Nair for the fight they had made for their country and made their land proud.

 Demographics

-As of 2011 India census, Nadapuram has a population of 40,230.
+As of the 2011 India census, Nadapuram has a population of 40,230.
 Hindu and Mappilas (Muslims) are major religions.
 Males constitute 47% of the population and females 53%.
-Hindu:47.52%,Muslim:52.21%,Christian:0.19% and Others:0.07%.
+Hindu: 47.52%, Muslim: 52.21%, Christian: 0.19% and Others: 0.07%.
 Nadapuram has an average literacy rate of 92.64%, higher than the national average of 74.4%.
 Male literacy is around 96.34% while female literacy rate is 89.49%.
 In Nadapuram, 13.18% of the population is under 6 years of age.
-The language Malayalam is used widely as in the rest of Kerala.
+The Malayalam language is used widely as in the rest of Kerala.